uclibs/scholar_use_cases/organizing_content/organizing_content_use_cases.md

 `Done looks like:` When I view my group, I see which works my group has access to

 *This submission is ideal for a dashboard*

+##Submission 9 - Display of content in collections # Early Adopter
+`As a:` collection manager

+`I want to:` have my content in a collection displayed in a collapsible folder-like structure of sub-collections

+`So that:` users can open and close menus to see the files they want

+`Done looks like:` when a user is viewing my collection page they see a series of folder links they can click to open or close, and see the files associated with each sub-collection